Distinguished Faculty Scholar AwardsPage address: https://grad.mnsu.edu/research/cesr/facultyscholars.html

 - Up to three Awards will be made each year.

 - Each recipient of the Distinguished Faculty Scholar Award will receive a recognition plaque and $5,000 for research support and/or professional development.

-- Award winners will be announced in April of each year and nominees and recipients will be honored at an annual luncheon.
+- Award winners will be announced in March of each year and nominees and recipients will be honored at an annual Celebration of Excellence.
 In addition, each recipient may be invited to present a lecture, exhibition, or performance for the University community.
 These will typically be scheduled for the fall semester following the Award.

 - Nominees must be full–time, tenured faculty members who hold the rank of professor.

 - Nominees must have at least eight academic years of service at Minnesota State Mankato prior to being nominated for the Distinguished Faculty Scholar Award.

 - At a minimum, nominees must have national reputations in their fields.
 Where appropriate, they should have international reputations.